lowrycode/table-tennis-league/README.md

 - A Google Map showing the positions of the club venues.
 - Information about each club listed in alphabetical order (by club name) and a filter based on checklist criteria.

 All of the information on this page is dynamically populated from data in the database.
-The data itself is submitted by authenticated website users through restricted pages that are only accessible for users who have **Club Admin Status** on their account.
+The data itself is submitted by authenticated website users through restricted pages that are only accessible to users who have **Club Admin Status** on their account.
 All user submitted information must be approved by the league administrator before it appears on the clubs page.
 This approach ensures that the information is accurate and contains no offensive content.

-*NOTE: More details about the Club Admin Dashboard are given below.*
+*NOTE: More details about the Club Admin Dashboard can be found [here](#club-admin-dashboard).*

 ### Find-A-Club Section